 As my birthday approaches, I get ready to answer the same daunting question I get asked every year.
 What do you want for your birthday?
 This is so stressful for me.

 I am fortunate to already have everything I need.
 And if I don’t, I am also fortunate enough to afford buying it.
 That’s the charm of not needing much.
-I am also debt free.
-So I don’t need anything more.
-Not even for my birthday, Christmas, Valentine’s day, or whatever other day is out there.
+I am also debt free, so I don’t need anything – honestly.

 Four years ago I stumbled upon Joshua Becker’s book, Simplify.
 It is a short story about how he and his wife started on a journey of minimalism.
-It is a book about the benefits of minimalism, written before it became a buzz topic.
+It is a book about the benefits of minimalism, written before it became a hot topic.
 The book didn’t make an impact on me.
 It was too early.
 But two years ago I discovered The Minimalists.
 This time the philosophy came into my life at the right moment.
 I started seeing the benefits of minimalism, and I’ve embraced it.

-As a minimalist, I carefully consider every purchase I make.
+Today, I carefully consider every purchase I make.
 Every item I buy needs to either serve a purpose or bring me joy.
 Clothing is usually in the first category.
-So is my FitBit, which helps me stay on top of my health.
+So is my Fitbit, which helps me stay on top of my health.
 Most of the things I own serve a purpose.
-When you buy things, they have a short period of bringing you joy.
-Afterwards, they turn into something that serves a purpose or something that ends up in a storage room.
+When you buy things, they have a short period of bringing you joy, and then they become something that serves a purpose or something that ends up in a storage room.
 That’s why I rarely buy things that bring me joy, if they don’t also serve a purpose.

-Gift-giving is such a difficult topic for me to discuss with my friends and family.
+Gift-giving is a difficult topic for me to discuss with my friends and family.
 If they don’t embrace my philosophy of living with less, it’s difficult to understand.
-Frustrations appear.
-Relationships suffer.
-People get irritated.
 So I wrote this essay to help my friends and family gift me things that I enjoy.